howardhenry/grunt-onesky-import/README.md

 # grunt-onesky-import

-> Import translation files into your OneSky project
+> Import a single or multiple translation files into your OneSky project

 ## Getting Started
 This plugin requires Grunt `~0.4.5`